 - Include an Employee Assistance Program (EAP) in your employee benefits line-up that provides counseling and work-life-balance tools.

-If your company is looking for ways to reduce workplace stress or is interested in an EAP, contact one of our benefit consultants to learn more.
+If your company is looking for ways to support overly stressed employees or is interested in an EAP, contact one of our benefit consultants to learn more.